ashleybaxter/iamashley/about.md

 The business suffered as a result.

 But the biggest problem that I could never overcome was that buy-to-let didn’t interest me.
-And business 101 is that you should serve an audience you like.
+Business 101 is that you should serve an audience you like.
 Insurance didn’t excite me either, but the _challenges_ of the industry did in terms of its prehistoric tech and lack of transparency with consumers.

 That’s why I started <a href="https://withjack.co.uk">With Jack</a>.
 To address the challenges that I believe exist within insurance, but serve an audience that excites me.
 Freelancers in the creative field, like designers and developers.

 Starting With Jack wasn’t as straightforward as I thought it would be.
 Because I didn’t have a book of customers, any contacts in the industry or qualifications, getting started took a long time.

 Years of traveling around the UK, pitching my vision of what I wanted With Jack to be.
 Years of exploring leads that never panned out.
-Years of hearing, _“No thanks”_ from disinterested insurers.
+Years of hearing, _“No, thanks”_ from disinterested insurers.

 I almost quit.
 I’m glad I didn’t.